dflook/terraform-github-actions/tofu-validate/README.md

 * `path`

-  Path to the OpenTofu root module
+  The path to the OpenTofu module to validate

   - Type: string
   - Optional